Liffey River (Tasmania): Bridges

 The Liffey River—then called Pennyroyal Creek—was first bridged at Carrick in 1828 with a simple log structure.
 This was replaced in the 1830s with a more substantial bridge, though still wooden.
 Liffey bridge was repaired and raised in the mid-1860s, keeping the original foundations.
 In May 1875 water sufficiently eroded these foundations to lead to the bridge's collapse, when one of the two supporting piles (logs) gave way.
 All of the Liffey bridges, and the connecting parts of the road, were subject to inundation when the river flooded; the 1929 Tasmanian Floods carried the bridge away.
 In the 1950s the road was reconstructed and the bridge again replaced.
 To reduce the incidence and impact of flooding both were raised substantially leaving the nearby Carrick Mill's ground floor far below the road level.

 Flora and fauna

 The upper river is surrounded by cool temperate rainforest.

 The Liffey is fished for brown trout (Salmo trutta) during the August to April fishing season.
 Trout were first introduced into the river in 1870, near the same time there were releases in the Meander River.
 Trout were again released into the river by the fisheries commission in 1940, and by 1949 specimens of up to 11 lb had been caught in the river's upper reaches.
 Apart from introduced brown trout the Liffey River is home to platypus (Ornithorhynchus anatinus).
-Platypus in the river have, in common with in other rivers nearby, been found with the potentially lethal fungal infection Mucor amphiborum.
+Platypus in the river have, in common with in other rivers nearby, been found with the potentially lethal fungal infection Mucor amphibiorum.